 - Learn each platform yourself, and how to interpret the data correctly.

-- Hire a freelancer (or several) who can ‘wear many hats’ but does not specialize.
+- Hire an advertising freelancer (or several) who can ‘wear many hats’ but does not specialize.

-- Hire an agency that manages a team of specialists for you.
+- Hire an advertising agency that manages a team of specialists for you.

 There are pros and cons with each option, keep reading to find out what’s right for your business.